What Happens If U.S. Reopens Too Fast? Documents Show Federal Coronavirus Projections

 "Models like this are also tools to discriminate between possible futures and guide your decisions in figuring out which you would like to avoid and how best you might avoid them," says William Hanage, a Harvard University epidemiologist who was not on the team that created the HHS documents.
 "We're trying to track this moving target and give people the best advice."

-In the documents, the "best guess" for how things will play out without further mitigation says that coronavirus cases and deaths would double about every five and a half days; on average one coronavirus-infected person would spread the virus to another 2.5 people; and that 0.5 percent of infected people who show symptoms would die.
+In the documents, the "best guess" for how things will play out without further mitigation says that coronavirus cases and deaths would double about every five and a half days; on average, one coronavirus-infected person would spread the virus to another 2.5 people; and that 0.5% of infected people who show symptoms would die.

 Four of seven experts interviewed by Public Integrity said certain assumptions in the documents, such as how deadly the virus is, are too rosy.